 Bernhardt, who is lead educator for Duval’s CCDF chapter, didn’t disclose how she found out about the kits, but said her source was “solid” and told her that $200 worth of kits had been purchased for use in Duval County schools.
 Duval officials didn’t confirm the purchase.

 But before the start of the school board meeting where use of the kits was set to be discussed, a statement appeared on the Duval County Public Schools website announcing a change to its meeting agenda.

 “Florida Statutes require that districts teach certain topics in health and reproductive education,” it reads.

 “However, those textbooks do not address all statutory requirements.
 Therefore, it is necessary for districts to purchase or create supplemental materials to meet the requirements of law.”

 The kits were considered supplemental materials.

-Greene continued in the written statement: “It has become abundantly clear to me that our internal team can create lessons and materials that serve students’ educational needs and meet our requirements under the law.”
+School Superintendent Diana Greene said in the statement: “It has become abundantly clear to me that our internal team can create lessons and materials that serve students’ educational needs and meet our requirements under the law.